 Let's get something straight before we get into this any further: there's nothing wrong with getting emotional or feeling moody when your period is about to make an appearance, regardless of how many times society has told you that big girls don't cry (thanks a lot, Fergie).
 That doesn't necessarily mean you have free reign to stomp around and be cruel to everyone, Regina George style, but just remember that you're not a weak person merely because you suddenly get tearful or feel upset.
 These are pretty typical experiences that come with having a menstrual cycle.

 According to the American College of Obstetricians and Gynecologists, 85 percent of menstruating women experience at least one PMS symptom on a regular basis.
 Hopefully, knowing that you're in the majority gives you some comfort.
 Some of the most common period symptoms include cramps, fatigue, changes in appetite, and, the real kicker, mood swings.
-For anyone who has ever menstruated, I doubt any of this is news.
+For anyone who has ever menstruated, I doubt any of this is surprising.

 But even though we've become accustomed to the emotional ups and downs every month, we may not know exactly what it is that causes such dramatic changes.
 Bustle spoke with Alyssa Dweck, M.D., gynecologist in New York, assistant clinical professor OBGYN at Mt.
 Sinai School of Medicine, and author of V is for Vagina, who says there are many different things that can "cause changes in your emotional wellbeing" right before and during your period.
 It helps to know what they are, because we may have more control over some of them than you might think.